 You should also not hesitate to contact us if your warts are especially painful and get in the way of enjoying activities.

-You should also pay special attention if a suspected wart bleeds or changes in color or shape over time.
+Additionally, reach out to us if a suspected wart bleeds or changes in color or shape over time.
 These are signs that something else might be at play that warrants an examination.

 Whenever a problem develops with your feet or ankles, sooner than later is always the optimal choice for addressing it.
-Whether it’s warts, other skin and nail disorders, heel pain, or fungal toenails, your odds of having a much easier resolution rise the sooner you seek the help you need!
+Whether it’s warts, other skin and nail disorders, heel pain, or fungal toenails, your chances of having a much easier resolution rise the sooner you seek the help you need!